SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 is an empty parameter, you will get in return the parameter object.
 Fast access works in one particular case also for results, and that is, if the result contains exactly one item with the name of the result.
-For instance if you add the result ``traj.f_add_result('z',42)``, you can fast access it, since the first positional argument is mapped to the name 'z' (See also :ref:`more-on-results`).
+For instance, if you add the result ``traj.f_add_result('z', 42)``, you can fast access it, since the first positional argument is mapped to the name 'z' (See also :ref:`more-on-results`).
-If it is empty or contains more than one item you will always get in return the result object.
+If the result container is empty or contains more than one item, you will always get in return the result object.

     >>> traj.f_add_result('z', 42)
     >>> traj.z